konstructio/kubefirst-docs/docs/explore/argocd.md

 GitHub registry applications:
 ![GitHub Applications Registry](../img/kubefirst/local/gitops-registry.png)

-Each of these yaml files will include details regarding the application's source, destination, and Helm configuration overrides.
+Each of these YAML files will include details regarding the application's source, destination, and Helm configuration overrides.

 ## Applying Changes in Argo CD